portlandcodeschool/primer/_posts/topics/2014-07-19-the_command_line.markdown

 ---
 layout: post
-title:  "UNIX for Humans: The command line is your friend"
+title:  "Command line Introduction"
 description: "A gentle introduction to working on the command line."
 date:   2014-07-19 14:00:00
-categories: unix, terminal, "command line"
+category: topics
 comments: true
 ---

 Goals
 =====
 1. Configure your shell environment
 2. Be able to use `ls`, `mkdir`, `cp`, `mv`, `rm`, `rmdir`, `|`, `>`, `>>`, `cat`, `chmod`, `chown`, `cp`, `export`
 3. Know how to learn about a command you haven't seen before